tvanantwerp/tomvanantwerp.com/packages/eleventy/src/coding-questions/leetcode-261-graph-valid-tree.md

 	// The size array is used to decide how to unify two trees,
 	// such that we minimize the number of modifications needed
 	// to compress the paths.
-	// We also initialize a variable to keep track of how many
-	// separate trees we've got so far. const parents = Array.from({ length: n }, (_, i) => i);
+	const parents = Array.from({ length: n }, (_, i) => i);
 	const size = Array(n).fill(1);
-	let numberOfSets = n;

 	// The find function will help us find a node's ultimate
 	// parent.
 We return parents[node] only if it equals the